The latest timeline for the release of Garmin’s CIQ3 is ‘around about now’. Precise dates might have slipped slightly.

 Many people, me included, might start to clamour that there is not enough running with music support.
 Hey…no problems.
 It might simply be up to Spotify and co. to get their own act together and plug their app into the Garmin open framework.

 Lots of exciting map stuff can happen on apps.
 OK a route can be overlain on a true map…whoopy do, that’s no biggie.
 Perhaps, more importantly, 3rd parties can put their own content alongside the maps.
 Yelp might overlay a shop or a race organiser might overlay a feed station (there’s probably better examples you can think of).
 And, surprise surprise, the new Garmin 5 plus series (5x plus, 5plus and 5s plus) all seem to have TOPO maps onboard.
 Strange coincidence that? 😉

 From the list above it looks like developers can access HRV/RR data.
 I’m not sure I quite realised that before, or maybe I forgot.
-But that single bullet point “Beat to Beat Intervals – Discover deep user information by reading the timings between heart beats.” can mean a lot for functionality to come to athletes.
-Up until now we have been largely tied to Garmin’s onboard Firstbeat metrics for the cleverer, HRV-related stuff but now there appears to be the chance for Firstbeat to add their own functionality independently of Garmin.
+But that single bullet point “Beat to Beat Intervals – Discover deep user information by reading the timings between heartbeats.” can mean a lot for functionality to come to athletes.
+Up until now, we have been largely tied to Garmin’s onboard Firstbeat metrics for the cleverer, HRV-related stuff but now there appears to be the chance for Firstbeat to add their own functionality independently of Garmin.
 Or, of course, some other company might try to muscle in.

-Previously there would have been little incentive for Firstbeat to develop and app as they would not be able to monetized it.
+Previously there would have been little incentive for Firstbeat to develop an app as they would not be able to monetize it.
 Why would they jeopardise their revenue stream for licensed technology in Garmin devices to do that?
 Well, now they have a reason if they can monetize their apps. $3 or $5 for a super-clever app, I would guess, is more than Fristbeat get from Garmin for their metrics to be integrated into the firmware…of course, maybe Firstbeat will do both 🙂